 Gentle ladies, gentle!!!

-I have little bottles that I have premixed my carrier oils and essential oils in.
+I have little bottles in which I have premixed my carrier oils and essential oils.
 Some bottles have little spouts others don’t.
 I think it’s wise to get yourself some bottles and labels and mix up your concoctions!
-That way it’s easier to apply because they’re premixed and ready!
+That way, it’s easier to apply because they’re premixed and ready!

 There are two methods I know of to apply these oils to your under eye area.
 Use whichever works best for you.

-Before I share those methods with you I do have to tell you about my new jade roller/gua sha kit.
-I just bought them about 2 months ago now and I’m literally in love with them.
+Before I share those methods with you, I do have to tell you about my new jade roller/gua sha kit.
+I just bought it about two months ago now, and I’m literally in love with it.

 2 Pour a little in the palm of your hands and spread it on your entire face.
 When you get to your eye area, use your pinky fingers to spread it gently on your under eye area.